The Simulated Catalogue of Optical Transients and Correlated Hosts (SCOTCH): Host Library Creation (HOSTLIB)

 Although exact NN algorithms (e.g., \texttt{scikit-learn}'s \texttt{KNeighbours}) are sufficient for samples of $N\sim10^5$, they become increasingly slow when scaling up to $\sim10^7$ galaxies.
 Instead, we make use of a rapid approximate NN method called \texttt{ANNOY}, which leverages Locality-Sensitive Hashing \citep[LSH;][]{lsh}, to rapidly cross-match datasets in parallel.
-We provide additional information on our use of this method in Appendix~\ref{sec:ANNappendix}.
+We provide additional information on our use of this method in Appendix A in the supplementary materials accompanying this paper, available online.
 We select $k$ neighbours in CosmoDC2 with low Euclidean distance ($d_{\mathrm{ANNOY}}$) to each GHOST galaxy.
 Rather than impose a limit on $d_{\mathrm{ANNOY}}$, we set $k$ to a value that produces several million matched CosmoDC2 galaxies.
-We then remove synthetic galaxies that were matched to multiple GHOST galaxies, creating \texttt{HOSTLIBs} with $\sim1$ million objects each.
+We then remove synthetic galaxies that were matched to multiple GHOST galaxies, creating \texttt{HOSTLIBs} with $\sim3$ million objects each.
 This requires $k$ to range from 800-18,000 across the three host categories.

 Using this pipeline, we generate \texttt{HOSTLIB}s of CosmoDC2 galaxies matching the host-galaxy distributions in GHOST for the three groups of transient classes described above.
 We show the distribution of observed GHOST galaxies, a random subset of CosmoDC2 galaxies, and the final matched sample for the Hydrogen-poor host group in Fig~\ref{fig:annoy_plots}.
 In addition to the three \texttt{HOSTLIB}s described above, we create a \texttt{HOSTLIB} consisting of galaxies randomly sampled from CosmoDC2 for transient classes not in the GHOST catalogue.
 The host correlations for events using this unmatched \texttt{HOSTLIB} originate entirely from the transient-specific \texttt{WGTMAP}.